thebitmonk/send_post_api/docs/SubaccountstatApi.md

 <a name="subAccountStatsRouterGetAllAggregateSubAccountStatsByGroup"></a>
 # **subAccountStatsRouterGetAllAggregateSubAccountStatsByGroup**
-> Stats subAccountStatsRouterGetAllAggregateSubAccountStatsByGroup(xSubAccountApiKey, group, opts)
+> ModelsStat subAccountStatsRouterGetAllAggregateSubAccountStatsByGroup(xSubAccountApiKey, group, opts)